8 Day Self-guided Cotswold Way Walking Tour

 11 miles – 1300ft elevation

 Today’s walk winds through gorgeous countryside toward the 13th century Cistercian abbey at Hailes, where you’ll find a beautiful Norman church adorned with fascinating hand-painted pre-1300 murals.
 Well worth exploring, we also recommend lunching at the nearby Hayles Fruit Farm, before continuing south toward the picturesque town of Winchcombe.
-During the afternoon, there’ll be chance to visit the magnificent Grade I Listed Sudeley Castle and the 5,500-year-old Neolithic burial site of Belas Knap, before ending the walk on Cleeve Hill.
-The highest point in the Cotswolds, after enjoying beautiful views over the spa town of Cheltenham you’ll rest up for the evening in The Rising Sun pub.
+During the afternoon, there’ll be chance to visit the magnificent Grade I Listed Sudeley Castle and the 5,500-year-old Neolithic burial site of Belas Knap.
+You’ll end the walk on Cleeve Hill, the highest point in the Cotswolds.
+After enjoying beautiful views over the spa town of Cheltenham you’ll rest up for the evening.

 14 miles – 1800ft elevation